-Swami Shashwat Ji was born in 1985 in the Dhar district of the Narmada region in Madhya Pradesh.
+Swami Shashwat Ji was born in 1985 in the Narmada region in Madhya Pradesh.
 His parents named him “Krishna”.
 By the grace of God, he repeatedly chanted the name of Lord Rama from the tender age of five.
 He started meditating for several hours every morning and every evening at the age of seven or eight.
 At that time, he had three aims in life – to become a scientist, to serve his country or to search for the truth.
 From this young age itself, his interest grew in searching for new things and in serving others, but Swamiji also used to wonder if, after death, he would become a plant or a tree, an insect or a bug, a bird or an animal.
 When someone died in the village, Swamiji used to think, “This person has worked so hard, made a name for himself or herself, made money, and yet, he or she is dead.
 Will I also die like this one day?
 Will I also be cremated or buried?”
 It became very clear to him that no matter how much wealth, respect or status one has, death is inevitable, and it is impossible to avoid this cycle of life and death.
 So, he turned his mind away from everything else and completely surrendered to the love of the divine.
 He would spend most of his time remembering the Lord.

 Listening to stories about saints like Dhruv and Prahlad increased his longing so much that he too decided to go deep into the forest to do japa and meditation.
 He had heard that God protects his devotees in all places and in all situations, and he was sure that the Lord would also protect him.
 At the age of fourteen, he left his home in the search for God.